AWegnerGitHub/awegnergithub.github.io-source/content/2013_02_25_give-some-refined-win-some-prizes.md

 various TF2 trading markets.
 The profits from these trades will be used to cover some community costs.

-## Can we keep some of the high value items for future raffles?
+## Keep high value items for future raffles?

 *This question was added based on feed back from the community.
 It was added on March 20, 2013*